 The IRS also comes after people who exploit the tax system for criminal purposes.
 Special agents with the IRS Criminal Investigations division go after individuals and corporations that try to evade taxes through fraudulent filings or record keeping [source: IRS].
 The IRS also investigates money-laundering schemes where criminals try to hide income from illegal sources.
 Remember that Al Capone was convicted of tax evasion, not murder or racketeering.
 Such criminal tax cases are heard by federal courts and can be appealed all the way to the Supreme Court [source: Nolo].

-For lots more information on taxes, tax cheats and tax history, see the links on the next page.
+For lots more information on taxes, tax cheats and tax history, see the links below.